 Which is in this example, the suitability of the tank to be used as a storage and monitoring for Liquid Oxygen (L0X)

-During validation, we will consider the whole system, where all the instruments installed are functioning to its specification, resulting to an output based on the intended purpose.
+During validation, we will consider the entire system, where all the instruments installed are functioning to its specification, resulting in an output based on the intended purpose.

 Let us assume that the intended purpose is to display the exact level of liquid oxygen with an acceptable pressure range.

 The objective of the validation is to determine that:

-- The DPLG will display the exact differential pressure at determined level based on the tank specifications.
+- The DPLG will display the exact differential pressure at a determined level based on the tank specifications.
 See in the photo below.

-- The pressure should not exceed 35 bar at the acceptable level.
+- The pressure should not exceed 35 bar.

 - The transmitter is transmitting the right information (level) for remote monitoring.

-The tank displays the exact level of liquid oxygen with acceptable range of pressure as per calibration and verification results with the Tank Specifications.
+The tank displays the exact level of liquid oxygen with an acceptable range of pressure as per calibration and verification results with the Tank Specifications.

-Therefore, the whole system (tank) is suitable for storing and monitoring a liquid oxygen (LOX).
+Therefore, the whole system (tank) is suitable for storing and monitoring liquid oxygen (LOX).

 Take note, that prior to validation, we performed calibration and verification in order to support our objective above.

-This is just an example, of course more test and verification is performed during the actual validation process which includes a leak test, the safety valve, the transmitter and others.
+This is just an example, in actual, more test and verification is performed during the actual validation process which includes a leak test, the safety valve, the transmitter, and others.